Mental Health

 Stress means we are human.

-Stress is an entity we will experience throughout life, and the idea that we can remove it from our life permanently is untrue and unhealthy.
+We will all experience stress throughout our lives, and the idea that we can permanently remove it from our lives is untrue and unhealthy.

 Next, let’s figure out some healthy ways to deal now, while we are calm and able to assess ourselves.
-Here are a few places to begin some plans of action from.
+Here are a few places to begin some plans of action.

 Victoria